Dewalt DCMWP600X2 60V MAX Cordless Push Mower review: lightweight yet powerful

 DeWalt 60V MAX Brushless Push Mower: User reviews

-As of the time of writing, the DeWalt 60V MAX Brushless Push Mower is still pretty new so there have not been too many user reviews of it yet.
-However, I did find a couple positive reviews on Acme Tools, both of which mirrored my own thoughts.
+As of this writing, the DeWalt 60V MAX Brushless Push Mower is still pretty new, so there have not been too many user reviews of it yet.
+However, I did find a couple of positive reviews on Acme Tools, both of which mirrored my own thoughts.

-One reviewer appreciated the build quality by saying: “Better built than I thought…and plenty of power to get the job done.”
+One reviewer appreciated the build quality, saying, “Better built than I thought…and plenty of power to get the job done.”

-The other customer was impressed with the performance saying it “cuts like a dream.
-Used it to cut about 500 sq ft of yard that had not been mowed in over a month with very little difficulty.”
+The other customer was impressed with the performance, saying it “cuts like a dream.
+I used it to cut about 500 sq ft of yard that had not been mowed in over a month with very little difficulty.”

-I was also impressed with the build quality and cutting performance during my own testing so it’s nice to see other users had similar experiences.
+I was also impressed with the build quality and cutting performance during my testing, so it’s nice to see that other users had similar experiences.

 Should you buy the DeWalt 60V MAX Brushless Push Mower